wp-plugins/content-aware-sidebars/readme.txt

 Contributors: intoxstudio
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Tags: sidebar, widget area, content aware, context aware, seo, dynamic, flexible, modular, bbpress, buddypress, qtranslate, polylang, transposh, wpml
-Requires at least: 3.2
+Requires at least: 3.1
-Tested up to: 3.8
+Tested up to: 3.7
-Stable tag: 2.0
+Stable tag: 1.3.5
 License: GPL2

 Create and display sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
-Make your WordPress site even more dynamic and boost SEO by controlling what content your sidebars should be displayed with.
+Make your WordPress site even more dynamic and boost SEO by controlling what content the sidebars should be displayed with.
 Creating flexible, dynamic sidebars has never been easier, and no code is needed at all as everything is easily done in the administration panel.
 No extra database tables or table columns will be added.

-= New in version 2 =

-* Condition groups let you display a sidebar with distinct content.
-* Improved GUI lets you find and select **any** supported content on your site.
-* Improved API for developers

 = Features =